When Beauty Tamed the Beast

 ~ Library Journal

-Beauty was named one of the “Top 100 Romances of All Time” by All About Romance!
+When Beauty Tamed the Beast was named one of the “Top 100 Romances of All Time” by All About Romance!

 Library Journal named Beauty one of the top Ten Best Romances of 2011, calling it a “funny, offbeat, deliciously sensual story that takes the famed fairy tale to a new level with its vivid description and exquisite writing."